Dyscalculia vs Number Dyslexia: Signs, Tests and Classroom Strategies

 What is Singapore Maths?

 Singapore maths has been adopted in many schools around the UK.
 This overarching approach to number involves using concrete and pictorial representation of number.
 This method helps students understand numbers better by breaking them down into smaller parts and then combining those pieces together again.
 The country's success in mathematics education was recognised when it won the prestigious International Mathematics and Science Study award for excellence in science teaching last year.
 The IMSS awards are given annually to countries that have made significant improvements in their performance in math and sciences over time.
-In this article we look at how Singapore uses evidence-based approaches to improve student learning.
+In this article we look at how Singapore uses evidence-based approaches to

 Dienes blocks are another good approach to Maths.
 Like the broad umbrella term of Singapore Maths, students manipulate blocks in different ways to express numbers and patterns.
 For example, they may stack two blocks on top of each other to represent 10; place one block under another to show 5+5=10; or add up all the blocks to find out what total amount there is.
 These manipulatives allow students to explore abstract ideas through physical manipulation.
 They provide opportunities for students to develop conceptual understanding and problem solving strategies.

 Dyscalculia is a learning disorder that affects mathematical ability, often called 'number dyslexia'.
-It affects approximately 1% of pupils according to the National Dyscalculia Association, though it may be more common as many cases go undiagnosed for years.
+It affects approximately 1% of learners according to the National Dyscalculia Association, though it may be more common as many cases go undiagnosed for years.

 Teachers should watch for difficulty understanding number words, trouble with basic calculations like addition and subtraction, inability to recognise patterns such as multiplication tables, and problems with one-to-one correspondence between numbers and objects.
 Children may also struggle with counting accurately beyond 10-12 items and experience 'subtractive confusion' where they give incorrect sequences.